Putt History, Family Crest & Coats of Arms

-Anglo-Saxon origin and came from Phillip.
+The name Putt is of Anglo-Saxon origin and came from Phillip.
 A common medieval English form of the name Phillip is Philpot.
 This form was often shortened to the diminutive form Pot or Pott.
 It is from this form of Phillip that the surname Putt is derived.
 The personal name Phillip was popular thanks to the influence of St. Phillip, one of the twelve apostles of Christ.
-CITATION[CLOSE]

 Early Origins of the Putt family

-Durham.
-By the time of the Hundredorum Rolls of 1273, the family had moved throughout ancient Britain: Colin Pot in Lincolnshire; Ricard Pot in Essex; Reginald Pot in Huntingdonshire; and William Pote in Norfolk.
-CITATION[CLOSE]
+The Hundredorum Rolls of 1273 proved the family was scattered throughout ancient Britain: Colin Pot in Lincolnshire; Richard Pot in Essex; Reginald Pot in Huntingdonshire; and William Pote in Norfolk.

 Early History of the Putt family